dylantzx/mask_rcnn_ros/README.md

 ## About
 ---

-This is a ROS package of [Mask RCNN](https://github.com/akTwelve/Mask_RCNN) with [DeepSORT](https://github.com/nwojke/deep_sort) for object detection, instance segmentation and object tracking.
+This is a ROS package of [Mask RCNN](https://github.com/akTwelve/Mask_RCNN) with [DeepSORT](https://github.com/nwojke/deep_sort) and [OpenCV Tracking Algorithms](https://learnopencv.com/object-tracking-using-opencv-cpp-python/) for object detection, instance segmentation and object tracking.

 It contains ROS nodes for object detection and object detection with tracking.

 The current repository is for a drone tracking another drone on PX4 but you should be able to adapt it for your own use case.

+Currently, the implementation of Object Tracking using DeepSORT  does not work that well but the implementation of Object Tracking using CSRT Tracker works quite decently.

 ## Installation Guide
 ---